rikedyp/APLWorkshop/course/plan.md

 ## 2: Dfns and Assignment

 #### To do
-- examples which generate errors to be fixed
+- examples which generate errors
-- demonstrate iterative function building in the session
+- demonstrate iterative function building in the session (video)

 #### Learning Objectives
 1. Know what dfns are and what they look like